kevinlekiller/kwin-effect-shaders/README.md

 ## Modifying Shaders
 Go to the directory where your shader files are, by default `~/.local/share/shaders`
-Modify the `shaders.frag` file in that directory.
+Modify the `1_settings.frag` file in that directory.

 ![shader.frag edit](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/shader_file.png)